crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 ## Reasoning Out-of-thin-air Behavior

 The current implementation of Chase-Lev deque is not linearizable in C11 as-is, because of so-called "out-of-thin-air behaviors".
-Here is an example.
-Suppose that the deque consists of a single value `42`, with `bottom = 1` and `top = 0`.
-Two concurrent threads access the deque.
-The owner thread calls `pop()`, and the stealer thread calls `steal()` twice.
+Here is an example that is allowed in C11, but is not linearizable.
+Suppose that the deque consists of a single value `42`, with `bottom = 1` and `top = 0`; two concurrent threads access the deque; and the owner thread calls `pop()`, and a stealer thread calls `steal()` twice.
 Consider the following execution:

 ```rust
 // owner calls pop()